qiruorong/qiruorong.github.io/index.md

 ## About Me

-I am a 4th year Undergraduate student at Emory University, pursuing degree at Applied Mathematics (B.S.) and Neuroscience (B.S.).
-I am a founding member of [the Emanuel Lab](https://www.emanuellab.com/) and working as research assistant since Freshman.
-Funded by [Petit Lanier Scholarship](https://cntp.bme.gatech.edu/petit-lanier-scholars/) ($8,000) and [Sartian Lanier Scholar Award](https://nec.gatech.edu/) ($10,000), my research focuses on sensory information encoding in Primary Somatosensory Cortex in the context of Parkinson's disease (manuscript in preperation).
-I work with [Alan Emanuel](https://biomed.emory.edu/PROGRAM_SITES/NS/about-us/faculty-detail/alan-j-emanuel-phd) and [Chris Rodgers](https://biology.emory.edu/people/bios/associated/rodgers-chris.html) and gained ample experience in electrophysiology data recording & analysis, 2-photon imaging, IHC, hardware, etc. Besides, I have explored ML research at Emory Math Department, and did R&D work at PuraCap Pharmaceuticals, Pfizer as an intern.
+I am a 4th-year undergraduate student at Emory University, pursuing degree at Applied Mathematics (B.S.) and Neuroscience (B.S.).
+I am a founding member and research assistant of [the Emanuel Lab](https://www.emanuellab.com/) since Freshman.
+Funded by [Petit Lanier Scholarship](https://cntp.bme.gatech.edu/petit-lanier-scholars/) ($8,000) and [Sartian Lanier Scholar Award](https://nec.gatech.edu/) ($10,000), my research focuses on physiology in Primary Somatosensory Cortex (S1) in health and disease.
+I work with [Alan Emanuel](https://biomed.emory.edu/PROGRAM_SITES/NS/about-us/faculty-detail/alan-j-emanuel-phd) and [Chris Rodgers](https://biology.emory.edu/people/bios/associated/rodgers-chris.html) and gained ample experience in NeuroPixel recording & analysis, 2-photon imaging, IHC, hardware, etc. Besides, I have explored ML research at Emory Math Department, and did R&D work at PuraCap Pharmaceuticals, Pfizer as an intern.

 Personally, I have been fortunate to benefit from learning opportunities and mentorships.
 Equity in education in my community and society at large is important to me.
 During my undergrad study, I served as TA for 3 courses in 6 semesters, and in Meier SMA Advocacy Center in promoting medical support in Nusinersen, in Paris and Beijing Olympics doping control.